LUCÍA REISSIG

 In 2018, she was awarded the Kenneth Kemble Fellowship for a Young Artist, and in 2019 the Premio en Obra at arteba along with Selvanegra Galería.

-Lucía Reissig lives and works between Buenos Aires and New York.
+Lucía Reissig lives and works in New York.

 workS